-Outreach activities are the responsibility of all personnel assigned to the DPS CVE program, although none will do it on a full-time basis.
-Consistently, 10 troopers will be called upon to conduct the various outreach activities.
+Public education and outreach are an important component of our CMV safety efforts.
+Outreach activities are the responsibility of all personnel assigned to the DPS CVE program, although none are assigned on a full-time basis.
+Consistently, 10 troopers will be called upon to support our outreach activities.
+These activities will be conducted on a monthly basis throughout the year and will include: